BabylonJS/OldDocumentationSite/content/How_To/Post_Process/Using_Default_Rendering_Pipeline.md

 pipeline.depthOfFieldEnabled = true;
 ```

-Set the strength of blur with (Higher may effect performance):
+Set the strength of blur with (Higher may affect performance):

 ```
 pipeline.depthOfFieldBlurLevel = BABYLON.DepthOfFieldEffectBlurLevel.Low;